FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ssize_t writev(int fd, const struct iovec *iov, int iovcnt);
 ```

-Instead of directly pointing to the location you wan't to write from, writev has you point to a list of `ioevc` structs
+Instead of directly pointing to the location you wan't to write from, writev points to a list of `ioevc` structs
-that contain the pointer to the buffer along with the length of the buffer.
+that contain the pointer to the buffer you want to read from along with the length of that buffer.

 ```c++
 struct iovec {